moka-guys/soteria/README.md

 ```
 pip3 install -r package-requirements.txt
 ```
-4. Initialise the database, and run the flask app:
+4. Run the flask app (automatically creates the database)
 ```
-python3 soteria/manage.py
-python3 soteria/views.py
+python3 run.py
 ```
 ### Test and production mode
-***DEBUG should be set to False in the config file***
+***DEBUG should be set to False in the config file or this won't work***

 The app should be packaged into a docker image using the Dockerfile.
 1. Clone the repository and run the following commands to create the docker image: